 If you’re purchasing a newer, common CPU, it should fit in a variety of motherboard form factors.
 Intel and AMD brand CPUs would fit this description.

-Some motherboards make use of ARM brand CPUs, such as the Raspberry Pi 3 Model B, the Best Bang for Your Buck choice in our matrix.
-But ARM processors, in general, are designed for environments where conserving electrical power is important.
+Some motherboards make use of ARM brand CPUs, such as the Raspberry Pi 3 Model B. But ARM processors, in general, are designed for environments where conserving electrical power is important.
 CPUs from Intel and AMD tend to offer more features and tend to have more processing power.